Church of Saint Sava: Construction

+After the end of World War II, the construction site was closed due to the changing political situation and the dominant Communist ideology in the Socialist Yugoslavia.
+The Communist authorities identified as atheists and rejected the Serbian Orthodox Church's request to continue construction.
+The unfinished structure was instead used as a playground, and even various circus troupes made use of it.
+Patriarch German personally championed the project, and during his tenure one of his main concerns was the resumption of construction.
+For several decades, he submitted 88 requests to various government agencies, all of which were rejected.

+In 1966, the Executive Council of the Socialist Republic of Serbia persuaded the Serbian Orthodox Church to agree to roof the foundation walls and convert them into a museum dedicated to Saint Sava or a gallery of frescoes.
+The Church later withdrew its consent and continued to demand the resumption of construction.
+Permission was finally granted in 1984 by Dušan Čkrebić, then President of the Presidency of the Socialist Republic of Serbia, who made use of a legal loophole: the original ban had been issued as a political stance by the Communist Party leadership, but it had never been formally enacted by any state body or published in the Official Gazette.
+Therefore, no formal repeal or new legislation was required.
+This decision was widely reported by media and became a public sensation.
+On 12 May 1985, thousands of people gathered to celebrate with the Serbian Patriarch and bishops a liturgy inside the walls of unfinished church.

-Architect Branko Pešić was selected as the new architect and he revised the original plans in order to make better use of new materials and building techniques.
+Architect Branko Pešić was selected as the new architect and he revised the original design by Deroko and Nestorović in order to make better use of new materials and building techniques.
 Construction resumed on 12 August 1985.
 The original design project proposed a structure composed of masonry and partly reinforced concrete.
-The four central bell towers were founded on 532 "Simplex" piles, 6 m in depth.
-The massive perimeter walls are laid on strip foundation 4 m in depth.
-The various materials used, i.e. brick, concrete, reinforcement, marble, etc. were quality checked.
-Detailed survey of the existing structure, the as-built outlines were determined, and served as a starting point for further design and construction work.
+The four central bell towers were founded on 532 "Simplex" piles, 6 meters in depth.
+The massive perimeter walls rest on strip foundations 4 metres deep.
+The various materials used (brick, concrete, reinforcement, marble, etc.) were quality-checked.
+A detailed survey of the existing structure was conducted, and the as-built outlines were determined and served as a starting point for further design and construction work.

-From the resumption of construction, the building was re-planned to use a very high level of assembling methods of all parts of the static system, although the complex geometrical shapes of the building made it necessary to use some new and unique methods.
-As the building was built from pre-assembled concrete slabs, a technological model had to be implemented to provide parallel works, secure quality and build economically.
-With innovation in the building procedure, the speed of "assembling" the building could be greatly enhanced.
 The original base-level design of brick and concrete was cancelled.
 These lower levels were preserved with the foundation structure, which had to be repaired.
 The four-wing section had to be separated from the central part by way of expansion joints, between the semi-domes and the main arches, and vertically down the bell towers up to the foundations.
 Reinforced concrete columns and tie-beams tied up the foundations and future structures.

-The continued construction was designed as a fully prefabricated reinforced concrete element structure.
-From the geometrically complicated form in view of its structural points, the single elements had to be broken down into precast components outlined with straight lines to the greatest possible extent.
-Walls had been designed as hollow boxes, which, when assembled, give the building its massive appearance.
+With new materials and design methods, the weight was reduced by 30 to 40%.
+While the initial foundations were only 6 m deep, the new ones, with a diameter of 1.4 m, reached a depth of 17 m and extended to solid rock.